jeremiebourdon/AlgoScript/README.md

 Many powerfull javascript libraries are available accross the internet (for managing webgl 3D, data visualization, OpenStreetMap managment,....).
 AlgoScript integrates a simple mechanism allowing the use of these external libraries, allowing to design some very powerfull applications.

 ## Answer Set Programming
-Thanks to the javascript compiled versions of clasp provided by Alan Smith (via Emscripten), an ASP grounder and solver is now available.
+Thanks to the javascript compiled versions of clasp provided by Adam Smith (via Emscripten), an ASP grounder and solver is now available.
 Examples on how Javascript/ASP can be used to solve both n-queens and Sudoku problems in ASP and pretty-print their solutions using javascript.
 Notice that the trick used to combine compiled softwares and javascript opens many pedagogic perspectives.